Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/configuration/README.md

 # Configuration

 The Configuration extension is built into the Mobile Core extension.
-It provides serverl different APIs for you to setup configuration either remotely on Launch UI or locally.
+It provides several different APIs for you to setup the configuration either remotely on Launch UI or locally.

 ## Configure with the Experience Platform Launch App ID